hyferg/functional-representations-for-group-theory/README.md

 Useful for physics, chemistry, and engineering.

-Specifically this was built to remove redundant calculations in Feynman Diagrams.
+Specifically this was built to remove redundant calculations in Feynman diagrams.

 # Related Links
 - [Penrose graphical notation](https://en.wikipedia.org/wiki/Penrose_graphical_notation)